Abu Dhabi developer Aldar to invest in Fifth Wall 'proptech' fund

-Middle EastAbu Dhabi developer Aldar to invest in Fifth Wall 'proptech' fund

-Abu Dhabi developer Aldar Properties (ALDAR.AD) plans to invest in Fifth Wall's European Real Estate Technology Fund to tap the venture capital firm's network of so-called proptech businesses, it said on Monday without disclosing the size of the investment.
+DUBAI (Reuters) - Abu Dhabi developer Aldar Properties plans to invest in Fifth Wall’s European Real Estate Technology Fund to tap the venture capital firm’s network of so-called proptech businesses, it said on Monday without disclosing the size of the investment.

 Aldar said the investment in the U.S. firm is aimed at gaining access to the latest technologies and trends driving the evolution of the real estate sector.